 Done and done! 👍

-A few notes on this wild rice and Brussels sprouts salad:
+Notes on making wild rice and Brussels sprouts salad:

 - Make sure to thinly slice or shred your Brussels sprouts so they get cooked through and tender.
 Just cutting them in half won’t do it.